googleapis/cloud-trace-nodejs/README.md

   var traceApi = require('@google/cloud-trace').get();
 ```

-The object returned by both of these calls is guaranteed to have the surface described below, even if the agent is disabled.
+A `TraceApi` object is guaranteed to be returned by both of these calls, even if the agent is disabled.

 A fully detailed overview of the `TraceApi` object is available [here](./trace-api.md).